 7. SOLAR IS A NONPARTISAN ENERGY SOURCE.

 Solar isn’t just for hippies.
 It is being embraced by people across the entire sociopolitical spectrum.
-Homeowners covering all demographics Fortune 500 and oil companies and governments and schools across the world continue to install solar energy systems.
+Homeowners covering all demographics, Fortune 500 and oil companies, governments, and schools across the world continue to install solar energy systems.
 Mainstream banks are financing solar.
 Progressive solar policies have been driven at the state level by Republicans and Democrats alike.
 The environmental benefits of solar power are undeniable, but it’s being embraced widely because it makes good financial sense.

 DISADVANTAGES OF SOLAR ENERGY

 1. SOLAR DOESN’T WORK AT NIGHT.

 Some people interested in solar might wonder if, by going solar, they can live completely off the grid.
 This isn’t realistic in most applications of solar technology.
 While many solar companies, including SunPower, are investing in home battery storage solutions, the batteries are not quite yet a widespread option for most homeowners.
 Solar energy is mostly used in real-time, with any excess delivered back to the conventional utility grid.
 Solar households rely on utility grids for power at night and in other situations where sunlight is limited.
 However, for commercial solar users such as schools, government facilities, and businesses, this is less of a limitation thanks to Sea Bright Solar + storage solutions.

 2. SOLAR PANELS ARE NOT ATTRACTIVE.